sartools/notes/README.md

 # Notes

-This is s simple plain text editor
+This is s simple plain text editor.